luna4-ap2025/Planet_Luna4/README.md

 Every planet needs a **Luna4**.

 Luna4 is small, precious, and rich in resources.
-It does not fight—it **supplies**.
+It does not fight, it **supplies**.
 Always visible.
 Always monitored.
 Like a moon watching silently from orbit.

 Its behavior follows a **predictable 7-minute lunar cycle**, shifting through phases: